Performance Management Targets

 The Rise of the S.M.A.R.T. objective

 A shorthand approach is to set a S.M.A.R.T goal or objective.
-This way of writing targets was popularised by Peter Drucker, a management consultant and leader in the area of management education, who invented the concept of management by objectives.
-You will note that setting SMART objectives has become an almost universal diktat in education circles.
+This way of writing targets was popularised by Peter Drucker, a leader in the area of management education, who invented the concept of management by objectives.
+You will note that setting SMART objectives when undertaking performance management has become an almost universal diktat in education circles.

 For those who have not come across the acronym, it originally stood for Specific, Measurable, Assignable, Realistic and Time-Bound.